eraybasar/pesdk-docs/_guides/android/v3_1/features/text.md

 ## Adding and removing fonts

 The SDK comes with a predefined set of fonts, which you can examine in our demo app.
-You can download the app from the [Play Store](https://play.google.com/store/apps/details?id=com.photoeditorsdk.android.app) or clone from the [GitHub repository](https://github.com/imgly/imgly-sdk-android-demo).
+You can download the app from the [Play Store](https://play.google.com/store/apps/details?id=com.photoeditorsdk.android.app) or clone from the {% include guides/android/demo-repository.md %}.

 ![Editor Fonts]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/imgly_editor_fonts.jpg){: height="400px" .center-image}